Recommended Reading for Software Craftsmen14 Jan 2016

 Learn how to craft code from “Uncle Bob” (Robert C. Martin) with Clean Code: A Handbook of Agile Software Craftsmanship

-Learn how to craft a software design from “Uncle Blob” with Agile Principles, Patterns, and Practices
+Learn how to craft a software design from “Uncle Blob” with Agile Principles, Patterns, and Practices.
+Initially focus on the first part of the book, the SOLID principles.
+Come back to the second part, the packaging principles, once you have mastered SOLID in practice.

 The number of books I could recommend for reading is huge - there are so many things the learn!
 Instead let me just name a few which - even after years - still belong to my personal favorites: